iamsims/iamsims.github.io/README.md

 # iamsims.github.io

-This repo consists of assignments done during Leapfrog Internship.
+This repository consists of the code for my website